Family & Consumer Sciences

 “I can’t say enough about the FCS classes I took, like Family Strengths, Textiles, Families in Society, Consumer Science, and even Aging and Death.
 They have all been beneficial to me at some point in time.
 I would not have the knowledge I have now, if it weren’t for the courses I took in FCS.

 “The degree I earned in Family and Consumer Sciences isn’t just a piece of paper that sits on the shelf, it’s a lifestyle lived out each day in my home.
 It’s passing on to my children what I have learned and the importance of their role in our home, each doing their own part to make it work.
 I learned determination and hard work from being a Family and Consumer Sciences major, and I wouldn’t go back and change my decision for anything.
-I can’t say enough about the FCS department at Chadron State College!”
+I can’t say enough about the FCS department at Chadron State College.”

 “The learning environment for the kids at the CDC here at Chadron State College was wonderful, they got to go outside and play, and they got to ask questions that they would find the answers to.
 They learned about the weather, math and social skills.
 I think that the CDC is a wonderful place to have a child spend his/her time when they are younger and want to explore the world.”